codebytes/secure-terraform-on-azure/slides/Slides.md

 https://terraform-compliance.com/

-BDD and Cucumber testing!
+BDD and Cucumber testing

 ![bg right drop-shadow 90%](./img/terraform-compliance.png)

 ---

-# Using Multiple Tools
+# You Can Use Multiple Tools

 ## Defense in Depth